Customizing Modules

 Outputs

-Finally, define the outputs that will be available from your wrapper module.
-You may elect to define all of the outputs from the Gruntwork module, or a subset of outputs.
-In this example, we've defined two outputs — the Lambda function ARN and invoke ARN.
+Finally, define the outputs that your wrapper module will provide.
+You can choose to expose all outputs from the Gruntwork module or limit them to a specific subset.
+In this example, two outputs are defined: the Lambda function ARN and the invoke ARN.

 output "function_arn" {